qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/rastertools.rst

 Create constant raster layer
 ----------------------------
-Given an extent and a value, generates a raster layer with all the pixels having the same value chosen.
+Generates a raster layer where all pixels have the same value.

 Parameters
 ..........